grinnell-cs/csc151-images/_eboards/eboard19.md

     * Determine how to use the solution to the smaller problem to solve the bigger problem
     * Identify when the problem is simple enough we can solve it directly.
+      (For lists, that's usually "one or zero elements")

 The weird part of recursion is that we are solving the "smaller" problem with exactly the same solution as the smaller problem; we